Ramblurr/precis-unicode-dataset/README.md

 #### 1. Documented Discrepancies

 ##### U+111C9 (SHARADA SANDHI MARK) - Unicode 10.0.0 → 11.0.0

-I-D draft-nemoto-precis-unicode14-00 explicitly states: "Change of `SHARADA SANDHI MARK (U+111C9)` added in Unicode 8.0.0 affects PRECIS calculation of the derived property values in IdentifierClass.
+U+111C9 (SHARADA SANDHI MARK) was added in Unicode 8.0.0 and had the PRECIS Derived Property Value of ID_DIS or FREE_PVAL.
-PRECIS Derived Property Value of this between Unicode 8.0.0 and Unicode 10.0.0 is `ID_DIS` or `FREE_PVAL`, however in Unicode 11.0.0 is PVALID."

-- **Anomaly**: This codepoint appears in both "Changes from derived property value UNASSIGNED" and "Changes from derived property value `ID_DIS` or `FREE_PVAL` to PVALID" sections of the reference tables
-- **Resolution**: The reference tables list the same codepoint in two different sections (possibly an error in the document), we replicate this behavior exactly
+**Anomaly**

+However in Unicode version 11.0.0 SOMETHING CHANGED (TODO) and the derived property value has changed to PVALID.

+This does not affect the PRECIS FreeformClass, but it does affect the IdentifierClass.
+(TODO: why?)

+From Unicode 8.0.0 through 10.0.0 U+111C9 was not allowed in the IdentifierClass.
+Starting with Unicode 11 this changed and U+111C9 is allowed.

+This change from disallowed to allowed is not a backwards incompatible change for strings already stored and processed by PRECIS implementations.

+**Resolution**

+In Unicode version 11.0.0 U+111C9 is PVALID

 ##### U+166D (CANADIAN SYLLABICS CHI SIGN) - Unicode 11.0.0 → 12.0.0